-Service specification reference
+Service specification referenceΒΆ

 The Snowpark Container Services specification is in YAML (https://yaml.org/spec/).
 It gives Snowflake the necessary information to configure and run your service.
+You provide the specification at the time of creating a service.

 The general syntax is: